 Washington’s Headquarters at the Ford Mansion is one of four national treasures from a crucial time during the Revolutionary War that comprise Morristown National Historical Park (MNHP).
 An archipelago of forts and encampments, homesteads and farmland begins at the Ford Mansion and Fort Nonsense in Morristown, and stretches southward towards the Jockey Hollow winter encampment of 1779-80 and the New Jersey Brigade Area, at the border of Morris and Somerset counties.
 The Headquarters property is also the location of the Washington Headquarters Museum, an institution that emerged from the energy and commitment of a handful of prominent benefactors in the 19th century, who formed The Washington Association of New Jersey.
 It is the view looking north from the rear of the Ford Mansion that reveals the intent and inspiration of the Museum’s architect, John Russell Pope; a perspective that strongly evokes the sweep and grandeur of George Washington’s own Mount Vernon.
 The structure secures the substantial collection of the Washington Association and other acquisitions, today numbering more than a half-million pieces.
 Inside, original documents, textiles, paintings, period weapons, prints, china, maps, and other artifacts—less than 1% of which have ever been seen by the public—are housed in its vaults.

 With growing collections and demands for accessibility, the construction of a new northeast wing in 2005, modernized physical access to the Museum, and created the space required to house the collection and accommodate research.
-The latest phase, the result of nearly a decade of work was completed this winter with the opening of the Military Gallery and the new Discover History Center (DHC), a $2.2 million dollar project for the 21st –century.
+The latest phase, the result of nearly a decade of work was completed in 2018 with the opening of the Military Gallery and the new Discover History Center (DHC), a $2.2 million dollar project for the 21st –century.
 The Washington Association’s fundraising efforts — including gifts from members, friends, and corporations — contributed $1.8 million dollars to the project, enabling its completion.